Perinatal bereavement: Counseling

 Several studies have examined the impact of counseling following perinatal loss.
 Counseling can take many forms, including family-based bereavement counseling, group counseling, individual counseling, and couples counseling.
 It may be provided by various professionals, such as psychologists, psychotherapists, psychiatrists, therapists, nurses, midwives, or professional counselors.
 While not all counseling interventions effectively improve psychological outcomes for bereaved mothers, several studies have demonstrated positive results.
 For instance, one semi-experimental study found that grief counseling significantly reduced post-traumatic stress symptoms in mothers after a stillbirth.

-Social Support Programs
+Social support programs

 A randomized controlled trial assessed a social support program in which a nurse educated family members on effective listening and support skills.
 The nurse worked closely with each family to develop a personalized support plan, addressing the pregnant woman's specific needs and circumstances.
 Once finalized, the plan was shared with the family for implementation.
 The program significantly improved family support and reduced depression and post-traumatic stress symptoms in women.